 Helps Identify Areas Where Business Owners Are Weak

 There may be areas business owners don’t understand very well.
-Or perhaps business owners have strengths in certain business areas but lack business experience in other business areas.
-Business plans will help business owners identify business strengths and business weaknesses.
+Or perhaps they have strengths in certain areas but lack business experience in other areas.
+Business plans will help identify business strengths and business weaknesses.

 Provides A Contingency Plan